qcr/armer/README.md

 ### Move a manipulator to a specified pose

+Both the MoveToPose action server and the ServoToPose action server will move a manipulator to a specific pose.

 To communicate with the driver, a ROS action client must be created to communicate with the driver.

+To connect to the MoveToPose action server, initialize an action client with the following code.
 ```
 pose_cli = actionlib.SimpleActionClient('/arm/cartesian/pose', MoveToPoseAction)
 pose_cli.wait_for_server()
 ```

-In this example we will set the pose of a simulated Panda arm.
-The pose action server uses the PoseStamped message type from the geometry messages package.
+In this example the pose of a simulated Panda arm will be set.
+The MoveToPose action server uses the PoseStamped message type from the geometry messages package.

 ```
 # Create an empty PoseStamped message